pale2hall/SearchBot9k/readme.md

 npm start -- "search query here"
 ```

-This will launch the Electron application and open a web page where you can enter your queries and search for answers.
+This will launch the Electron application and open a web page where you watch ChatGPT build your queries and search for answers.

 ## Contributing